These can include or contain:

 People who are unhappy in their current love lives often believe they will find happiness elsewhere, aka by having affairs.

 They chase that rabbit hole to the inevitable conclusion of an affair.

 The result is rarely (if ever) effective in improving satisfaction, but is frequently used as a temporary solution to what they are feeling.

 2) Perpetuating Unhealthy Habits

 This could be due to unhealthy relationship examples in youth (a parent who constantly dates, but never seems willing or able to commit, for instance), a traumatic dating history that was never addressed, or a simple fear of rejection.

-Just as someone who is suffering from substance abuse must engage novelty in order to achieve the same high they experienced the first time they indulged in drug use, someone who struggles with addiction might use the rush of endorphins and other hormones that comes with a new relationship as a means of achieving natural highs, and staving off predictability and letdown.
+Just as someone who is suffering from substance abuse must engage novelty to achieve the same high they experienced the first time they indulged in drug use, someone who struggles with addiction might use the rush of endorphins and other hormones that comes with affairs as a means of achieving natural highs, and staving off predictability and letdown.